Your home

 Never throw anything off your balcony.
 You can seriously injure people below or damage property.
 You can be fined for throwing cigarette butts off your balcony.
 Cigarettes are the leading cause of balcony fires.
 They also start fires below on the grass.

-Please use a drying rack to dry clothes on your balcony instead of a clothes line.
+Please use a drying rack to dry clothes on your balcony, not a clothes line.

 Garbage, organic waste and recycling

 Rules about waste disposal may vary by property.
-Please be sure to separate your recycling items and your organic waste from the garbage.
+Please separate your recycling items and your organic waste (food waste) from the garbage.
+Take your waste to the right chutes or containers in your building, or to the bins outside your building if you do not have chutes.
 Check the signs at your property or ask your superintendent.
-Take your waste to the right chutes or containers in your building, or to the bins outside your building.

 Please do your share and:

-• Double-bag cat litter and diapers, and place them with the organic waste.
+- Double-bag cat litter and diapers, and place them with the organic waste as appropriate.

-• Avoid placing household hazardous waste, such as toxic cleaning chemicals, into the garbage.
+- Avoid placing household hazardous waste, like toxic cleaning chemicals, into the garbage.
 Ask your superintendent about where and how to dispose of these items.

 We are making changes to our buildings to help save energy and water.
-Lowering energy costs and use, and reducing our carbon footprint, are priorities for Toronto Community Housing.
+You can do your part.

-• Keep windows closed in winter.
-Report windows that do not close properly to Client Care.
+- Keep windows closed in winter.
+Contact the Client Care Centre to report windows that do not close properly.
 If you find it too warm in winter and you have a thermostat, turn it down.
-If you do not have a thermostat, talk to your Superintendent.
+If you do not have a thermostat, talk to your superintendent.

-• Do not leave the fridge door open.
-Keep the fridge cool but not too cold.
+- Do not leave the fridge door open.
+Do not turn the fridge to a colder setting.

-• Turn off TVs, stereos, and computers when they are not being used.
-Or use a power bar so you can turn them off with one switch.
+- Turn off TVs, stereos, and computers when they are not being used.
+We recommend that you use a power bar so you can turn them off with one switch.

 To conserve water, you can:

-• Run full loads of laundry in the washing machine instead of several smaller ones.
+- Always run full loads of laundry in the washing machine.

-• Report leaky taps and toilets to Client Care and site staff.
+- Report leaky taps and toilets to Client Care, and follow up with site staff.

 Visit our Conservation page if you want to learn more about Toronto Community Housing’s conservation efforts.